-TNP can directly provide trainings and presentations, or arrange them with our coalition members and community partners.
-We can provide a variety of mental wellness & substance misuse topics, including Norwalk data and current youth trends.
-See topics below and contact us for more info.
-See also The Hub's regional event calendar for other trainings.
+TNP can directly provide a variety of FREE trainings and presentations, or arrange them through our coalition members and community partners; please see the list of mental health & substance misuse topics below.
+We build Norwalk data and current youth trends into our presentations.
+Contact us to schedule.
+Also check our Events page and The Hub's regional event calendar for upcoming programs.

 Courageous Parenting 101